matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 11. Alice's device receives Bob's message and verifies the commitment hash from earlier matches the hash of the key Bob's device just sent and the content of Alice's `m.key.verification.start` message.
-12. Both Alice and Bob's devices perform an Elliptic-curve Diffie-Hellman using their private ephemeral key, and the other device's ephemeral public key (*ECDH(K<sub>A</sub><sup>private</sup>*, *K<sub>B</sub><sup>public</sup>*) for Alice's device and
+12. Both Alice's and Bob's devices perform an Elliptic-curve Diffie-Hellman using their private ephemeral key, and the other device's ephemeral public key (*ECDH(K<sub>A</sub><sup>private</sup>*, *K<sub>B</sub><sup>public</sup>*) for Alice's device and